On this page:

 Engineering-based doctoral degrees require a minimum of 72 units.
-The doctoral program requires 36-48 units of course work and 24-36 units of research.
+The doctoral program requires 36 to 48 units of course work and 24 to 36 units of research.
 The specific distribution decisions are made by the individual programs and departments.

 The doctorate can be awarded only to those students whose knowledge of their field of specialization meets contemporary standards.
 Course work completed more than seven years prior to the date the degree is awarded generally cannot be accepted as satisfying degree requirements.
-No courses will be accepted toward degree requirements if the course exceeds the 10-year maximum time period unless they have formal approval of the Engineering Graduate Board.
-Additionally, all milestone requirements for the degree must be completed within seven years from the time the student is admitted to a graduate program.
+No courses will be accepted toward degree requirements if the course exceeds the 10-year maximum time period unless they are formally approved by the Engineering Graduate Board.
+In addition, all milestone requirements for the degree must be completed within seven years from the time the student is admitted to a graduate program.

 The doctoral degree has a residency requirement of one year.
 To satisfy the requirement, the student must devote full time for two consecutive semesters to academically relevant activities on the Washington University campus.
 A limited amount of outside employment may be permitted, but only with the approval of the department or program chairman and/or the dean.
 Candidates for the Doctor of Philosophy degree are required to follow the guidelines of the Graduate School.
 Please refer to the Graduate School website for policies and guidelines for the Doctor of Philosophy degree.
-Candidates for the Doctor of Science degree are required to follow the guidelines of the School of Engineering & Applied Science (SEAS).
+Candidates for the Doctor of Science degree are required to follow the guidelines of McKelvey School of Engineering.
 Please refer to the DSc and PhD Comparison (PDF) for more information about the DSc requirements.

 Once admitted to graduate standing, each doctoral student will have an adviser appointed by the chair or director of the designated area of specialization.
 It is the responsibility of the adviser to help the student plan a graduate program.

-Each department within the School of Engineering & Applied Science has its own policy related to selection of a doctoral committee; therefore, students should consult with their faculty adviser regarding appointment of their doctoral committee.
+Each department within McKelvey School of Engineering has its own policy related to the selection of a doctoral committee; therefore, students should consult with their faculty adviser regarding the appointment of their doctoral committee.

-To be admitted to a candidacy for the doctoral degree, a student must pass a comprehensive qualifying examination that may consist of both written and oral portions.
-The examination is administered by the student's department or program, and students should consult their adviser for information concerning the scope of the examination and the dates on which it is given.
-The examining panel will consist of faculty members approved by the department chair or program director.
+To be admitted to candidacy for a doctoral degree, the student must pass a comprehensive qualifying examination that may consist of both written and oral portions.
+The examination is administered by the student's department or program, and the student should consult their adviser for information concerning the scope of the examination and the dates on which it is given.
+The examining panel will consist of faculty members approved by the department chair or the program director.

-Doctoral candidates must submit a satisfactory dissertation which involves independent, creative work in an area of specialization, and which demonstrates an ability for critical and constructive thinking.
+Doctoral candidates must submit a satisfactory dissertation that involves independent creative work in an area of specialization and that demonstrates an ability for critical and constructive thinking.
 It must constitute a definite contribution to knowledge in some field of engineering or applied science.
-The research which is the subject of the dissertation must have been performed under the supervision of a member of the faculty of the School of Engineering & Applied Science.
+The research that is the subject of the dissertation must have been performed under the supervision of a member of the faculty of McKelvey School of Engineering.
 The candidate must defend the dissertation during a final oral examination by an examining committee to be nominated by the adviser and approved by the appropriate dean.

 Each candidate for the doctoral degree must electronically submit a final approved version of their dissertation.
-The dissertation should include an abstract embodying the principal findings of the research and approved by the doctoral committee as ready for publication.
-Such abstract will be published in Dissertation Abstracts, which announces the availability of the dissertation for distribution.
+The dissertation should include an abstract that embodies the principal findings of the research and that has been approved by the doctoral committee as ready for publication.
+Such an abstract will be published in Dissertation Abstracts, which announces the availability of the dissertation for distribution.